Asiatic lion: Ecology and behaviour

 Male Asiatic lions are solitary, or associate with up to three males, forming a loose pride.
 Pairs of males rest, hunt and feed together, and display marking behaviour at the same sites.
-Females associate with up to 12 females, forming a stronger pride together with their cubs.
+Females associate with up to twelve other females, forming a stronger pride together with their cubs.
 They share large carcasses among each other, but seldom with males.
 Female and male lions usually associate only for a few days when mating, but rarely live and feed together.

 Results of a radio telemetry study indicate that annual home ranges of male lions vary from 144 to 230 km2 in dry and wet seasons.
 Home ranges of females are smaller, varying between 67 and 85 km2.
 During hot and dry seasons, they favour densely vegetated and shady riverine habitats, where prey species also congregate.

 Coalitions of males defend home ranges containing one or more female prides.

 Together, they hold a territory for a longer time than single lions.
 Males in coalitions of three to four individuals exhibit a pronounced hierarchy with one male dominating the others.

 The lions in Gir National Park are active at twilight and by night, showing a high temporal overlap with sambar (Rusa unicolor), wild boar (Sus scrofa) and nilgai (Boselaphus tragocamelus).